RFanGit/arknights_autorecruit_bot/README.md

 ### User Specifications
 Specify the user preferences in preferences_gen.py.
-1. Enter the name of the primary operator at primary_target_name =
+1. Enter the name of the primary operator at primary_target_name.

 	A. Can specify whether or not to prioritize four star tags if the operator's rarity cannot be guaranteed.